f5devcentral/f5-big-iq-lab/docs/class1/module2/lab10.rst

     "username": "admin",
     "password": "purple123",

-  Then authenticate on the BIG-IP and save the token.
+   Then, authenticate on the BIG-IP and save the token.

 4. Use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP.
    Replace IP address in the URL with ``10.1.1.8`` instead of ``10.1.1.4``.